Exploded Manifolds: Introduction

 It turns out that the moduli stack of stable exploded curves with genus $g$ and $n$ punctures is equal to the explosion of Deligne Mumford space $\expl (\bar{\mathcal M}_{g,n})$, where $\bar{\mathcal M}_{g,n}$ is viewed as a complex orbifold with normal crossing divisors given by the boundary, which consists of the nodal Riemann surfaces.
 The explosion of the forgetful map $\expl (\bar{\mathcal M}_{g,n+1})\longrightarrow \expl (\bar{\mathcal M}_{g,n})$ is actually a smooth family in the exploded category which has as the fiber over each point in $\expl (\bar{\mathcal M}_{g,n})$ the corresponding exploded curve quotiented by its automorphisms.

 The paper \cite{egw} proves that the moduli stack of holomorphic curves in an exploded manifold also has an exploded structure.
 In nice cases, the moduli space of holomorphic curves is itself an exploded manifold.
 In the case that holomorphic curves in an exploded manifold are suitably tamed by a symplectic form, the moduli space of holomorphic curves is compact, and has a virtual fundamental class, allowing Gromov-Witten invariants to be defined in the exploded setting.
 For example, to define Gromov-Witten invariants of a K\"ahler manifold $X$ relative to normal crossing divisors, take the Gromov-Witten invariants of the corresponding exploded manifold $\expl (X)$.
+As outlined in \cite{elc}, it is expected that the Gromov-Witten invariants of $\expl(X)$ are the same as the log Gromov-Witten invariants of $X$ defined by Gross and Siebert or Abramovich and Chen.
 Sometimes, these relative Gromov-Witten invariants can be determined by considering only the tropical curves in the tropical part of $\expl X$.
 For instance, in the case that $X$ is a toric manifold, and we use the toric boundary divisors, work of Mikhalkin, in \cite{Mikhalkin} and of Siebert and Nishinou in \cite{Sieberttrop} translates to saying that genus zero relative Gromov-Witten invariants can be computed by considering tropical curves in $\totb{\expl X}$.

 A similar (but less functorial) construction can associate an exploded manifold to a symplectic manifold with orthogonally intersecting codimension $2$ symplectic submanifolds, allowing Gromov-Witten invariants relative to these symplectic submanifolds to be defined.
+The approach of Ionel to relative Gromov-Witten invariants from \cite{IonelGW} should give similar invariants in this case.

-For example, suppose that there existed a connected compact symplectic $4$-manifold containing $3$ orthogonally intersecting embedded symplectic spheres, which intersect each other once and have topological self intersection numbers $1$, $1$ and $2$.
+As an example application of these relative Gromov-Witten invariants, suppose that there existed a connected compact symplectic $4$-manifold containing $3$ orthogonally intersecting embedded symplectic spheres, which intersect each other once and have topological self intersection numbers $1$, $1$ and $2$.
 Then we could construct an exploded manifold $\ex X$ for which the tropical part of holomorphic curves behave like the tropical curve in the following picture: